facebookresearch/habitat-sim/docs/pages/managed-rigid-object-tutorial.rst

 ***************

 Each object's :ref:`habitat_sim.physics.VelocityControl` structure provides a simple interface for setting up continuous velocity control of the object in either the global or local coordinate frame.
-This can be queried from the simulator with :ref:`habitat_sim.physics.RigidObjectManager.velocity_control`.
+This can be queried from the simulator with :ref:`habitat_sim.physics.ManagedRigidObject.velocity_control`.

 For :ref:`habitat_sim.physics.MotionType.KINEMATIC` objects, velocity control will directly modify the object's rigid state.